 Message from the Program Director

 Thank you for your interest in our outstanding pediatric residency training program here at Wright State University.
-Our program's home is The Children's Medical Center of Dayton.
+Our program's home is Dayton Children's Hospital.
 We recognize the important decision you have ahead of you in choosing where to train for pediatrics.
 It is an exciting time and we hope you enjoy it!
 You have chosen an exceptionally fulfilling and wonderful field.

 Wright State Pediatrics has some unique strengths.
 It is a moderate size program — big enough to interact with a wide variety of faculty and peers, yet small enough to easily develop a great support system of mentors and friends.
 With a faculty of more than 30 general pediatricians and greater than 45 pediatric subspecialists, we are able to focus attention on the 48 pediatric residents we train.
 Our program has no fellowships, which further allows our teachers to concentrate their efforts on our resident learners.